Biruk-GD/alx-zero_day/0x03-git/README.md

-This is a folder which contains git tasks
+This is a folder which contains git tasks, in which the writer is allowed to update in Github.com.